lwindolf/lzone-cheat-sheets/Cheat Sheets/DevOps Linux/systemd.md

     journalctl --vacuum-size=100M    # Drop all logs until only 100MB are used journalctl --vacuum-files=3      # Drop all rotations older than 3

+Run a script and pass all output to systemd

+    systemd-run -u myscript --quiet --wait -G /some/script

 ## Other systemd tools

     hostnamectl